nkaira/React-To-Do-List/README.md

 # React To Do List v2.
 Welcome to my web app.
 That's my third work.
-Project was written using class components.
+Project was written by using class components.
-In this project localStorage used as an emulation of requests to the server.
+In this project localStorage was used as an emulation of requests to the server.

 ## Installation
 Firstly make sure that you have latest version of browser installed.